Does Kratom Interact With Mirodenafil?

 Mirodenafil and kratom both carry some risks.
 Kratom can slow down mirodenafil’s metabolization and increase the risk of adverse reactions.

-In reality, the danger is quite minimal if you take them correctly.
-Still, talk to your doctor since they’re the only ones qualified to make the decision.
+The danger is relatively minimal if you take them following a doctor’s prescription.
+Talk to your doctor to help you make an informed decision.

 - Hanapi, N. A., Ismail, S., & Mansor, S. M. (2013).
 Inhibitory effect of mitragynine on human cytochrome P450 enzyme activities.
 Pharmacognosy research, 5(4), 241.